emiliomastriani/PIMGAVir/README.md

 will run the pipeline to execute both the strategies, —read_based and —ass_based.

-Refer to [PIMGAVir_User_Manual.pdf](https://github.com/emiliomastriani/PIMGAVir/files/8736813/PIMGAVir_User_Manual.pdf) for a complete guide on configuring and installing PIMGAVir.
+Refer to [[PIMGAVir_User_Manual.pdf]((https://github.com/emiliomastriani/PIMGAVir/blob/main/PIMGAVir_Installation_Manual.pdf)for a complete guide on configuring and installing PIMGAVir.

-Refer to [PIMGAVir_User_Manual.pdf](https://github.com/emiliomastriani/PIMGAVir/files/8588601/PIMGAVir_User_Manual.pdf) for a quick use of PIMGAVir
+Refer to [PIMGAVir_User_Manual.pdf](https://github.com/emiliomastriani/PIMGAVir/files/8588601/PIMGAVir_User_Manual.pdf) for a quick use of PIMGAVir.

+Refer to [PIMGAVir_SYA.pdf] for a more detailed description of PIMGAVir infrastracture.

 Refer to [PIMGAVIR-CAMISIM.txt](https://github.com/emiliomastriani/PIMGAVir/files/8736295/PIMGAVIR-CAMISIM.txt) for generating synthetic data using CAMISIM and run PIMGAVir using it.
 If you prefer to use synthetic data used during the PIMGAVir test, download the following file SyntheticData_PIMGAVir.tgz [https://github.com/emiliomastriani/PIMGAVir/blob/main/SyntheticData_PIMGAVir.tgz]